omerhalid/cpp_data_structures/graphs.md

 How to represent Graphs?:

         Adjacency Matrix: A 2D array of size V x V, where V is the number of vertices in a graph.
 If there is an edge from vertex i to vertex j, then the cell M[i][j] is 1, otherwise 0.
 For undirected graphs, since an edge from vertex i to vertex j is the same as an edge from vertex j to vertex i, we have M[i][j] = M[j][i] = 1.
+Time complexity for finding adjacent vertices is O(V), where V is the number of vertices in the graph.
+Also time complexity for finding if there is an edge from vertex i to vertex j is O(1) + O(V), if we use hash tables we can avoid the O(V) time complexity. so overall time complexity is O(1).There is a big space-time tradeoff here.
+Adjacency matrix is good if the graph is dense, i.e. the number of edges is close to the number of vertices squared.
+Otherwise, it's better to use an adjacency list.

         Adjacency List: An array of linked lists, where the size of the array is equal to the number of vertices in a graph.
 Each entry in the array represents a vertex and the linked list in each entry represents the other vertices that form an edge with the vertex.